graphqlize/graphqlize.github.io/blog/2020-03-12-announcing-graphqlize-alpha.md

 Hello World,

-I am excited and delighted to introduce, [GraphQLize](https://www.graphqlize.org), an open source JVM library for developing GraphQL API from your existing PostgreSQL and MySQL databases.
+I am excited and delighted to introduce, [GraphQLize](https://www.graphqlize.org), an open source JVM library for developing GraphQL API instantly from your existing PostgreSQL and MySQL databases.

 It aims to simplify the effort required to expose GraphQL APIs over relational databases.